-Possible applications of images, imagetech and image recognition technology in particular are unlimited.
+Possible applications of images, imagetech and image recognition technology, in particular, have no limit.
 With the advancements in the technology new opportunities for businesses and startups in every niche arise.
-Thus image analysis is taken to a whole new level thanks to open-source solutions and deep learning tools out there.
+Thus image analysis leads to a whole new level thanks to open-source solutions and deep learning tools out there.

 Image Processing Techniques

-Generally image processing consists of several stages: image import, analysis, manipulation and image output.
-There are two methods of image processing: digital and analogue.
+Generally, image processing consists of several stages: image import, analysis, manipulation and image output.
+There are two methods of image processing: digital and analog.
 In particular, digital image processing and its techniques is what this article is about.

 Computer algorithms play a crucial role in digital image processing.
 Developers use multiple algorithms to solve different tasks, including digital image detection, analysis, reconstruction, restoration, image data compression, image enhancement, image estimation and image spectral estimation.

-- Image Editing, which basically means altering digital images by means of graphic software tools.
+- Image Editing, which basically means altering digital images by means of graphics software tools.

 - Image Restoration, which refers to the estimation of a clean original image out of the corrupt image taken in order to get back the information lost.

 - Independent Component Analysis, which separates a multivariate signal computationally into additive subcomponents.